 Background: Gestational diabetes mellitus (GDM) is one of the most common metabolic diseases occurring during pregnancy.
+MiR-182-3p participates in a variety of physiological processes such as cell proliferation, apoptosis, differentiation, and migration5, but its role in GDM is largely unknown.

-Aim: This study was designed to investigate the relationship between miRNA-182-3p and GDM and explore a potential therapeutic strategy for GDM.
+Aims: To investigate the relationship between miRNA-182-3p and GDM and explore a potential therapeutic strategy for GDM.